Zane203/HyperionDev-THT-Take-Home-Test-/README.md

 should simply be an integer type.
 Other than that, the logic behind the function looks fine.

 ## Section B: Personal Project
+For this part of the THT, I have included the source code which is writen in Python and titled it as, Section B - Personal Project.
+I have also included all the datasets I have worked, which you can follow the instruction markdown of this project to understand where each dataset was used.
+And the best IDE to use to run this project is a Jupiter Notebook.
+## Section C: Code Challenge
+For this part of the THT, I have included the source code, titled as Section C - Code Challenge.
+Where I have choosen to work on the International Standard Book Numbers task.
+It also coded in Python and Jupyter Notebook could be the best tool to review this task as well.
+Otherwise, I have also included the test suite with the valid ISBN-10.